apprenticecto/create-your-github-account-and-repo-macos/README.md

-This simple repo illustrates the basic steps to create your [Github](github.com) account and your first repo.
+This simple README illustrates the basic steps to create your [Github](github.com) account and your first repo, with GPG integrated features.

 ### Create Your Github Account
 - Set your username and password